Web design – putting functionality first

 In fact, if you are a senior leader in almost any industry, in just about any country on Earth, the chances are you are regularly involved in the specification, commissioning or operation of websites.

-And if you operate at a strategic level, you have probably been hired for your industry-specific, professional or functional skills – so it is also pretty unlikely that you are a specialist in this area.
+And you have probably been hired for your industry-specific, professional or functional skills – it is pretty unlikely that you are a specialist in web development too.

 1. Be clear about objectives

 - Specifically, who is your website aimed at – and why would they want to visit?